-Hari Raya Aidilfitri is a festival which celebrates ‘Breaking of the Fast’ and is a religious holiday celebrated by Muslims in Singapore.
+Hari Raya Aidilfitri is a festival that celebrates ‘Breaking of the Fast’ and is a religious holiday celebrated by Muslims in Singapore.

 Also known as Eid al-Fitr or Hari Raya Puasa, this festival marks the end of Ramadan where people visit friends and family to repair and renew relations over specially prepared meals.

 Hari Raya Aidilfitri 2024 Public Holiday Dates, Singapore

 The day is a public holiday in Singapore and is marked by a huge range of food stalls being erected around the country where you can find food such as beef, rice cakes and sweets.

 Most people who celebrate the day start before the first day.
 Muslims become excited and they start to prepare their homes for the celebration and therefore decorate their houses and shopfronts in the lead up to the day.

 On the morning of the set day, the faithful wear new clothing and visit the mosque to pray.
 Here, they thank Allah, then ask for forgiveness from elders.
 They return to their homes and visit friends and relatives.
 Many also visit the graves of their ancestors.

 If you happen to visit Singapore during the month of fasting, you have a chance to get and experience one of Malay’s unique ethnic culture in contemporary Singapore.